Alexander-Lancellott/MH-HP-Overlay-For-3DS-Emulator/README.md

 ### HP update time

 The `hp_update_time` option in the `config.ini` file allows you to adjust the HP value update interval in seconds.
-The default value is `0.5`, which is equivalent to 500 milliseconds, and the minimum value is `0.1`.
+The default and minimum value is `0.5`, which is equivalent to 500 milliseconds.

 You can modify this value to increase or decrease the time interval for updating the HP value.